+Children in Western Nepal are being trafficked from Nepal into India in higher numbers than ever before.
 Trafficking of Nepalese girls has increased five fold since 2013.
-Girls are not the only target.
-Both girls and boys are being trafficked for different and disturbing reasons.
+Girls are not the only target; both girls and boys are being trafficked for different and disturbing reasons.

 "Can you imagine a world where children are at risk of being sold or lured away from their families, never to be seen again?"

 Help the children and families of Western Nepal